This website uses cookies. Continue browsing if you consent to this, or view our cookies policy.

 To prevent the most harmful climate change scenarios from coming true, we need to substantially reduce our carbon emissions.

-Scotland’s target is to reach net zero emissions by 2045 – and if developers can generate up to 27.6GW of new, clean energy from ScotWind projects, it will make a big contribution to reaching that target.
+Scotland’s target is to reach net zero emissions by 2045 – and if developers can generate almost 30GW of new, clean energy from ScotWind projects, it will make a big contribution to reaching that target.

 Wind farm projects also offer opportunities for business: their construction, operation and maintenance could bring billions of pounds in investment and new jobs to Scotland.